 - Hybrid and public cloud

-- IDC PeerScape: Best Practices in Adopting Self-Driving Autonomous Automation in Europe
+- IDC PeerScape: Best Practices in Adopting Self-Driving Autonomous Automation in EMEA

-- IDC Survey: 2022 — The Progress of Digital Infrastructure in Europe
+- IDC Survey, 2024: The Progress of Digital Infrastructure in EMEA

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.